realpython/python-guide/docs/writing/style.rst

     for index, item in enumerate(some_list):
         # do something with index and item

-You can use this to swap variables, as well:
+You can use this to swap variables as well:

 .. code-block:: python